GyroSuperintelligence/BabyLM/docs/cryptography.md

 ### User Key
 - Must be 16–32 bytes.
-- Used as the cryptographic root for all operations.
+- Used as the cryptographic root for all Operation .

 ### Gyration Evolution
 - A 16-bit value that acts as a salt for the keystream.